ChubbyHunteR/blog/content/post/borg-udev-backup.md

 It made sense to start with a Bash script that calls `borg` and makes a backup, because I used to run the backup manually initially.

-First, I started of with defining a few variables for ease of use.
+First, I started off with defining a few variables for ease of use.
 My OS is Ubuntu, which automatically mounts newly inserted media to `/media/user/uuid-of-the-partition/`.
 UUID of a partition doesn't change after the partition is formatted, so using UUIDs (or serial numbers in FAT32's case) is a good and constant reference.